marcelo-mascarenhas/django_eleitoral_integration/README.md

 python3 manage.py rqworker

-Also, insert your Twitter Keys on the Configuration Page to enable the collector.
+Also, insert your Twitter Keys on the Configuration Page to enable the collector, and select RNN as the method.

-Click in the 'Start Collector' button.
+Click in the 'Start Collector' button at the execution page.